valcaz/what-could-go-wrong-llm/README.md

 8. Click `Edit Table` to exit editing mode and go into gameplay mode

 ## Gameplay Instructions
-1. All players draw 5 white cards from their stack
+Players draw 5 white cards.
-2. Click the spinner to choose the first player who will be the Card Czar.
+Use the spinner to select the Card Czar.
-3. The Card Czar then pull a black prompt card and reads it to the group
+The Card Czar draws a black prompt card and reads it aloud.
-4. All other players then put 1 white response card face down in their slot.
+Players place a white response card face down.
-5. The Card Czar then flips and reads each white card out loud.
+The Card Czar reads each response aloud.
-6. The Card Czar then picks one of the white cards to further discuss. +1 point goes to the player whose card was chosen.
+Instead of selecting the preferred answer, the Card Czar tries to guess who played which card, adding a playful and engaging twist.
+This rule encourages the Card Czar to justify their choices, enhancing memory and engagement with the game's content.
-7. The group then discusses further what else could go wrong based on the chosen card.
-People can award +1 point anyone who makes a good point in discussion.
+Discussion ensues, and points are awarded not only for the selected card but for insightful contributions to the conversation.
-8. After the discussion dissipates after a few minutes, the next player becomes the Card Czar and clicks the “Deal” button.
-Each player then draws a new white card, so that they again have 5 cards in their hand.
+The role of Card Czar rotates, and play continues.

 ### During the game
 1. Take notes on ideas that you have not thought about before